 Types of Lights

-Fluorescent bulbs are the most common so we will start there.
+Fluorescent bulbs used to be the most common so we will start there.
 Fluorescent lights are described by tube diameter and intensity.
 Tube diameter is measured in 1/8″ and preceded by a T. So a T8 is 8/8″, or 1″ in diameter.
-This is the most popular and the standard in the light strips and hoods that used to come with almost all tanks (most are now LEDs).
+This was the most popular and the standard in light strips and hoods that used to come with almost all tanks (most are now LEDs).
 The narrower tubes are T5 which are 5/8″ in diameter.
 Although T5s come in a standard output, you will almost always find them as high output designated as HOT5 or T5HO.
 T12 bulbs are 12/8″ in diameter, or 1.5″.
 They are rare, but you may come across a reference to VHO T12s (very high output).
 These are a bit outdated, but one benefit to them is that the bulbs themselves have a built-in reflector (they only emit light from one side).
 This helps a lot in getting all the light produced actually in the tank.

 Compact fluorescent fixtures are almost gone but you may come across them.
 They were considered inferior years ago, even when I had my reef.
 I used a 4×96 watt 36″ compact fluorescent fixture on my 45 gallon reef, so the light fixture took up the entire top of the tank.
 It was a very good light.
 I had all sorts of corals in that tank including LPS, SPS, and even clams (and I didn’t just have them, they did very well).
 However, the bulbs are almost impossible to find anymore.
 Anyone still selling them probably got them years ago and still has them because they are trying to at least get their cost on them (not a good business decision).
 So even if you found a good fixture in working order, it probably isn’t worth buying.